kirlarionov/comments-app/README.md

 </h1>

 ## About
- In this app you can view user comments and add / edit / delete your comments
+ In this App you can view user comments and add / edit / delete your comments

+ Link to view this  App &#10143; https://kirlarionov.github.io/comments-app

 ## Functionality of the App
-- Personal greeting in the app
+- Personal greeting in the App
 - Getting user comments (from jsonplaceholder)
 - Click on "read more" in a comment and go to the comment page
 - Getting a page-by-page display of user comments